ttsiodras/UART_in_VHDL/README.md

 me more control over what happens and when.
 It's good to know both of them, though.

-My mind has experienced bending plenty of times; when I first learned LISP macros, when I realized the power of discriminated unions checked at compile time, when I learned to think in functional style...
+I have experienced mind-bending plenty of times...

+- when I first learned LISP macros
+- when I realized the power of discriminated unions checked at compile time
+- when I learned to think in functional style...
+- etc

 Well, VHDL was yet another mind bend.

-Totally worth it, nothing like it.
+Totally worth it - nothing like it.